Mehmet Ekici

-Mehmet Ekici ([mehˈmet eˈcidʒi]; born 25 March 1990) is a Turkish footballer who most recently played as a midfielder for Fenerbahçe.
+Mehmet Ekici ([mehˈmet eˈcidʒi]; born 25 March 1990) is a professional footballer who most recently played as a central midfielder for Fenerbahçe.

 He previously played for Werder Bremen, 1.
 FC Nürnberg, Bayern Munich, and Trabzonspor.
-Born in Germany, Ekici played for the Germany national football team at Under-17 to Under-21 level before switching to represent Turkey in senior competition.
+Born in Germany, Ekici played for Germany for Under-17 to Under-21 level before switching to represent Turkey in senior competition.

 Club career

 Bayern Munich

 Ekici made his debut for Bayern Munich's first team in the 2008 T-Home Super Cup.
 He was named in Bayern Munich's squad for both the 2008–09 and 2009–10 UEFA Champions League.
 In January 2010, it was announced that Ekici would train with the first-team for the rest of the 2009–10 season, along with reserve teammates David Alaba and Diego Contento, and on 1 February, he followed Contento in signing a contract with the senior team.
-He scored 12 goals in 29 matches for the reserve team during the 2009–2010 season.
-He was an unused substitute for a few first-team matches before injury ruled him out of the end of the season.
+He scored 12 goals in 29 matches for the reserve team during the 2009–10 season.
+He was an unused substitute for a few first-team matches before injury ruled him out at the end of the season.